-Aurora Health Care was developed around the single idea: There is always a better way to provide health care.
+Aurora Health Care was developed around the single idea: there is always a better way to provide health care.
 Physicians and staff of our integrated health care delivery system believe this mission is well served through participation in clinical research and innovation.
-Aurora's Department of Clinical Research has a strong history of partnering with pharmaceutical companies, device manufacturers, contract research organizations, and government agencies to perform Phase II, Phase III and Investigative Device trials.

-With over 3,300 affiliated physicians, Aurora offers sponsors the option of multiple physician participation, resulting in rapid recruitment for clinical studies.
-Aurora Health Care's network of 14 hospitals and 100+ clinics span eastern Wisconsin, and cares for over 1.2 million patients annually.
+With more than 3,300 affiliated physicians, Aurora offers sponsors the option of multiple physician participation resulting in rapid recruitment for clinical studies.
+Aurora Health Care's network of 15 hospitals and 100 plus clinics spans southeastern Wisconsin, and cares for more than 1.2 million patients annually.

 Gaining access to the appropriate populations is a well-known challenge with clinical studies.
-Through the geographic span of our facilities and the demographics of eastern Wisconsin, Aurora provides access to a diverse populations.
-Aurora is committed to community education to alleviate misconceptions about clinical research, and to enhance participation rates.
+Aurora provides access to diverse populations thanks to the geographic span of Aurora facilities and the demographics of eastern Wisconsin.

-- A dedicated team of Clinical Research Coordinators, certified by ACRP
+- A dedicated team of clinical research coordinators, certified by ACRP or SoCRA

-- Advertising department committed to working with sponsors for public relations
+- A public relations department committed to working with sponsors for research awareness and news releases

 - Strategic planning for long-term research opportunities